Jesla/DepotULab14-BlogSite/README.md

 ## API
 The API for this lab is being provided for you.
 It is available at http://localhost:3000/api.
 To start it up, make sure your terminal is opened to the root of your project folder.
 Then run `nodemon`.
 This server follows standard REST guidelines.
 Specifically, you have access to the following endpoints:
-* GET `http://localhost:3000/api/posts` - Get an array of all blog posts
+* GET `http://localhost:3000/api/posts` - When you make a Get an array of all blog posts and send them to me
-* POST `http://localhost:3000/api/posts` - Store the blog post.
+* POST `http://localhost:3000/api/posts` - Store this blog post i'm giving you.
 Returns the unique id of the newly stored post (standard behavior for APIs).
 * GET `http://localhost:3000/api/posts/[some_id]` - Get the specific blog post with the given id
 * PUT `http://localhost:3000/api/posts/[some_id]` - Update the blog post specified by the given id